markmerker/thinkcspy/_sources/index.rst

 :ref:`t_o_c`
 ----------------

-|

-But before you go, check out the kind of program you will soon be writing by pressing on "Show Sample Program" and then "Run".
+But before you go, check out the kind of program you will soon be writing by pressing on "Show".

 .. reveal:: lps-front-rev1
-    :showtitle: Show Sample Program
+    :showtitle:Show Sample Program
-    :hidetitle: Hide Sample Program
+    :hidetitle:Hide Sample Program

-    **You can experiment with this program if you like**

-   Click the Run button to draw the picture
+   -  Click the **"Run"** button to draw the picture
-   Click Show/Hide Code button
+   -  Click Show/Hide Code button to see the python code.
-   On line 7: change ``numTurtles = 10`` to ``numTurtles = 6`` and the press Run.
+   -  On line 7: change ``numTurtles = 10`` to ``numTurtles = 6`` and the press Run.

    .. activecode:: lps-front-code-1
        :above:
        :hidecode:
        :nocodelens: